luciopaiva/namely-org-chart/README.md

 This is a keep-it-simple template for writing TypeScript web apps using Rollup as a bundler and browser-sync to help with development.

+The project also supports unit testing and code coverage.

 ## How to use it?

 Start by cloning this repository: